 The stems are covered in sharp prickles and, depending on the species, grow in an upright or trailing form.

 The trailing types require quite a lot of pruning and support, not least to prevent them from taking over an area of the garden.

 With diligent pruning, both the upright and the trailing varieties can be trained up the side of a building or fence, or they may left to grow naturally and fill in an exposed corner of a large yard.

 As they are not the most ornamental of garden shrubs, blackberry is best suited for growing away from the home, to provide protection on the side of sheds, or to train up and along the top of a fence line.

 The prickles can tear leather and will show no mercy – as you will discover if you forget to wear gloves when harvesting or pruning.

 Many thornless cultivars have been developed, so bear this in mind when you are shopping.

-Rubus x ‘Marion’ is a hybrid cultivar that produces 20-feet-long canes and delicious, juicy berries, and has prominent thorns.
+Rubus x ‘Marion’ is a hybrid cultivar that produces 20-foot-long canes, deliciously juicy berries, and prominent thorns.

 You can find ‘Marion’ plants at Nature Hills Nursery.